Mainly I'm into reptiles, mostly snakes but other scaly creatures as well.

 Once the 5 to 7 days have passed, begin by handling the snake a little bit at a time.
 Some are more tolerant of it than others.
 If the snake is agitated, trying to bite, and generally uncomfortable with being held, don't force it.
 Sometimes you'll be able to hold one for an hour; other times, a snake will take several weeks of dedicated effort before it trusts you.
 There are a few tricks you can use to calm a snake down.

 - Because snakes are ectothermic, they become lethargic as the temperature drops.
-If you allow the snake to cool down slightly it might be a little easier to handle.
+If you allow the snake to cool down slightly, it might be a little easier to handle.
 Please if you decide to try this approach make sure you know the safe temperature ranges for your pet and stay within those.
-Going to low for too long can cause a variety of health issue.
+Going too low for too long can cause a variety of health issues.

 - Let your snake become familiar with you by putting your hand in its cage.
 Don't try to grab it or even touch the snake.
 Just let your hand rest inside the snake's tank, so it begins to become familiar with your scent and doesn't associate you with something trying to eat it.
 Even 2 or 3 minutes at a time twice a day will help.
 Eventually, the snake will come out and investigate.